vt-middleware/ldaptive/docs/guide/connections/pooling.md

 ## Validation

 Ldaptive supports validating a connection on check out and check in.
-By default these operations do not occur, so if you desire this functionality you'll need to configure your pool appropriately.
+By default a `SearchConnectionValidator` is used if validation is configured.
 Connections that fail validation are evicted from the pool.
 The interface for validators looks like:

 {% highlight java %}
-public interface Validator<T>
+public interface ConnectionValidator extends Function<Connection, Boolean>
 {
-  boolean validate(T t);
+  /** Returns the interval at which the validation task will be executed. */ Duration getValidatePeriod();

+  /** Returns the time at which a validate operation should be abandoned. */ Duration getValidateTimeout();
 }
 {% endhighlight %}